getanteon/alaz/Alaz-Architecture.md

  - `github.com/cilium/ebpf/link`
  - `github.com/cilium/ebpf/perf`
  - `github.com/cilium/ebpf/rlimit`

+ ebpf programs:
+ - `tcp_state` : Detects newly established, closed, and listened TCP connections.
+The number of sockets associated with the program's PID depends on the remote IP address.
+Keeping this data together with the file descriptor is useful.
+ - `l7_req` : Monitors both incoming and outgoing payloads by tracking the write and read syscalls.
+Then use `tcp_state` to aggregate the data we receive, allowing us to determine who sent which request to where.

 Current  programs are generally attached to kernel tracepoints like:
- - tracepoint/syscalls/sys_enter_write
+ - tracepoint/syscalls/sys_enter_write (l7_req)
- - tracepoint/syscalls/sys_enter_read
+ - tracepoint/syscalls/sys_enter_read (l7_req)
- - tracepoint/syscalls/sys_exit_read
+ - tracepoint/syscalls/sys_exit_read (l7_req)
- - tracepoint/sock/inet_sock_set_state
+ - tracepoint/sock/inet_sock_set_state (tcp_state)
- - tracepoint/syscalls/sys_enter_connect
+ - tracepoint/syscalls/sys_enter_connect (tcp_state)
- - tracepoint/syscalls/sys_exit_connect
+ - tracepoint/syscalls/sys_exit_connect (tcp_state)

 #### How to Build Alaz
 Alaz embeds compiled eBPF programs in it.
 After compilation process on ebpf-builder is done, compiled programs are located in project structure.